rhaamo/reso-web/README.md

   - Listing of sessions with text formatting
   - Session details with users, 3D Sphere Viewer, master, etc.
   - `go.resonite.com` and `ressession:///` links
+- Worlds
+  - Listing of worlds and filtering
+  - Show detail of worlds with 3D Sphere Viewer, update times, etc.

 ## TODO / Unsupported